-Any undergraduate student who started fall of 2002 or later, as a first year student or transfer student, needs to complete at least one Augsburg Experience as part of the College’s general education “signature” requirements.
+Any undergraduate student who started fall of 2002 or later, as a first year student or transfer student, needs to complete at least one Augsburg Experience as part of the University’s general education “signature” requirements.

 What exactly is the Augsburg Experience?

 The Augsburg Experience enables students to gain first hand experience beyond the campus that links the liberal arts, classroom knowledge and skills with the larger world.
 This significant and practical element of your education will provide you opportunities to help you realize your capabilities draw out your potential, better equip you to make professional choices and engage you as an active participant in our local and global communities.